 Not being able to log in to your Mac can be extremely annoying.
-Though it may not seem like it at the moment, there are a few things that we can do in order to restore your access to your Mac.
+Though it may not seem like it at the moment, there are a few things that we can do to restore your access to your Mac.

 As a computer repair tech, I’ve seen this issue pop up from time to time while servicing Macs.
 Not only have I helped many users navigate this problem before, but I’ve also experienced the frustration firsthand.
-The good news is, there are a few easy fixes you can try to get back into your Mac.

 Key Takeaways

-• There are multiple reasons why your Mac won’t log in even if you are using the correct password, luckily, there are a few options that we can try before resetting it.
+- There are multiple reasons why your Mac won’t log in even if you are using the correct password, luckily, there are a few options that we can try before resetting it.

-• First, you can take a more simple approach and try things like restarting your Mac, ensuring your password is correct, and ensuring you do not have caps lock enabled.
+- First, you can take a more simple approach and try things like restarting your Mac, ensuring your password is correct, and ensuring you do not have caps lock enabled.

-• Next, take a more in-depth look and try external keyboards, changing your keyboard language, and resetting PRAM/NVRAM if necessary.
+- Next, take a more in-depth look and try external keyboards, changing your keyboard language, and resetting PRAM/NVRAM if necessary.

-• After that, you may need to take more drastic measures, such as resetting the password via Terminal or trying a few features in Recovery Mode.
+- After that, you may need to take more drastic measures, such as resetting the password via Terminal or trying a few features in Recovery Mode.
 As a last resort, you can always reinstall macOS.

-Solution #1: Restart Your Mac
+Solution 1: Restart Your Mac

 I assume if you have made it to this article, you have already tried to enter your password a few times.
 If this is the case, try restarting your Mac to see if this can make a difference for you.
 You are able to restart by using the options at the bottom of your login screen.

-Solution #2: Ensure the Password is Correct and Current
+Solution 2: Ensure the Password is Correct and Current

 I, myself, have been the victim of this a few times, so I want to make sure it doesn’t happen to you.
 Make sure that you are using your most recent password for your Mac and that you are using the correct variation of the password.